nilesh-2005/selenium-text-scraper/README.md

 🎯 Purpose
 To blend web automation with humor
 To explore Selenium's browser manipulation capabilities
-To showcase how real-time data scraping can be used for fun, not just function
+To showcase how real-time data scraping can be used for fun, not just for function

 💡 Use Cases